mybb/docs.mybb.com/1.8/faq/errors.md

 **SQL Error:** *1054 - Unknown column 'loginattempts' in 'field list'*

-**Query:** *SELECT loginattempts FROM mybb_users WHERE LOWER(username)='username' LIMIT 1*
+**Query:** `SELECT loginattempts FROM mybb_users WHERE LOWER(username)='username' LIMIT 1`

 **Information:** Note: this fix does not apply to all *unknown column* errors, it is specifically for the query in the image (with a different username/table prefix etc of course).
 Please do not suggest this fix when someone has any other *unknown column* error.

 This occurs when you are using MySQL and you attempt to upgrade from 1.4.3 to 1.4.4, after you upload all the new files, but do not run the upgrade script.
-In 1.4.4, a new column, *loginattempts*, was added to the users table for a new security feature.
-The error shows as the 1.4.4 `member.php` file is trying to find the *loginattempts* column in a 1.4.3 database, where it doesn't exist.
+In 1.4.4, a new column, `loginattempts`, was added to the users table for a new security feature.
+The error shows as the 1.4.4 `member.php` file is trying to find the `loginattempts` column in a 1.4.3 database, where it doesn't exist.
 To fix this issue, go to `install/upgrade.php` and choose 1.4.2/1.4.3 from the list.

 # Other Error Messages

 ## Error Message: *Error*

-The installer is currently locked, please remove *lock* from the install directory to continue
+The installer is currently locked, please remove `lock` from the install directory to continue
 Information: This happens when you try to run the installation or upgrade script, but your `install/` folder is locked.
-Simply remove the *lock* file from the `install/` folder to continue.
+Simply remove the `lock` file from the `install/` folder to continue.

 ## Error Message: *Forbidden*

-You don't have permission to access `/admin/index.php` on this server.
+You don't have permission to access `admin/index.php` on this server.

-Information: This is nearly always a problem with *mod_security*. *mod_security* is an extension to Apache that is used for security.
+Information: This is nearly always a problem with *mod_security*. *mod_security* is an Apache extension that is used for security.
 In MyBB 1.4, *mod_security* treats the way the URLs are set out in the ACP as a security threat, so it will deny you access.

-For information on how to prevent this, see the Wiki page for *mod_security*.
-If nothing here works, contact your host provider and ask them to whitelist your domain or hosting account against *mod_security* - basically so that it doesn't affect you anymore.
+You should contact your host provider and ask them to whitelist your domain or hosting account against *mod_security* - basically so that it doesn't affect you anymore.

 ## Catchable Fatal Error (4096)